grantbow/fit/README.md

 Settings can be read from an optional config file .fit.yml placed next to the fit directory.
 Current options include:

+    * DescriptionFileName: string
+          Default is "Description".
+          The name is one of the few imposed limitations.
+          This configuration allows overriding the name used in your system.
     * DefaultDescriptionFile: string,
           Default is ""
           when doing fit {add|new|create}